 In the event that a landlord will not agree to completely ban other tenants from offering a specific item, a tenant could seek to have the landlord limit the amount of the item that other tenants may offer, i.e. no other tenant in the center may offer more than three different gourmet coffee flavors, or no other tenant may sell gourmet coffee between the hours of 6 A.M. to 10 A.M.

 [Scenario]: Tenant, an LLC operating as a restaurant, executes a lease for space in a center.
-The lease is personally guaranteed, jointly and severally, by the two member owners of Tenant, namely Bob and Jim.
+The lease is personally guaranteed, jointly and severally, by the two member-owners of the Tenant, namely Bob and Jim.

-Landlord serves a demand letter for payment of accelerated rent upon Tenant, and Jim and Bob, personally.
-Bob is furious with the landlord, stating that he is no longer an owner of the restaurant, and that he shouldn’t be liable for any delinquent or future rents.
+The landlord serves a demand letter for payment of accelerated rent upon the Tenant, and Jim and Bob, personally.
+Bob is furious with the landlord, stating that he is no longer an owner of the restaurant and that he shouldn’t be liable for any delinquent or future rents.

 Owners of a tenant entity may want to negotiate for the exclusion of any personal guarantees.

 If the landlord is unable or unwilling to waive a personal guarantee requirement, the guarantor should consider seeking to mitigate its exposure by requesting that the guarantee be limited in terms of the number of years, maximum dollar amount, or both.

 [Scenario]: Tenant executes a lease for a unit in a brand new center that is still under construction.
 The Landlord’s Work exhibit in the lease lists ten specific items that the landlord is providing to the Tenant and states that everything else shall be Tenant’s responsibility to provide at Tenant’s sole cost and expense.

 The tenant assumes that even if it is not specifically mentioned in the work list, the landlord will also be providing basic build-out items like a slab floor, ceiling, demising walls, etc.